Four day Introduction to Couples Counselling

 Here is a summary of the content of each day:

-Introduction to Couples Counselling: first weekend
+Introduction to Couples Counselling: first two days

 • Differences between Individual and Couples Counselling;